Skip to content

 1. Type: The event type.
 It can be one of "Deposit", "Withdrawal", "Income", "Loss", "Spend" or "Staking".

 2. Location: This is the source of the data.
-It should be one of Rotki's supported locations.
+It should be one of rotki's supported locations.
 If it is not supported, use "external".

 3. Currency: The currency used during the specified event.